wpmetabox/docs/_docs/field-settings.md

 `wysiwyg` | WordPress editor field

-## Attributes for specific field types
+## Settings for specific field types

-Besides all common attributes, each field type can have other attributes.
-This section will describe all attributes for specific field types.
+Besides all common settings, each field type can have its own settings.
+We already prepared some code example that you can get from [**this link**](https://github.com/wpmetabox/meta-box/tree/master/demo).

-**Important:** The inherited fields can have attributes from their parents.

-To understand the field hierarchy, please see [this image](http://i.imgur.com/i6AUq3G.jpg).

-We already prepared snippets for all field types.
-You can save time by just copy-and-paste from [**this link**](https://github.com/wpmetabox/meta-box/tree/master/demo).

 ### Autocomplete

-Attribute | Description
+Name | Description
 --- | ---
 `options` | array of predefined `'value' => 'Label'` pairs.
 They're used to autocomplete from user input. `value` is stored in the custom field.
 Required.
 `size` | input size.
 Default `30`.
 Optional.